 Roll of Honour

-It is all the more poignant that most of the service men and women were killed by a people they had helped liberate from Nazi Germany.
+It is all the more poignant that many of the service men and women were killed by a people they had helped liberate from Nazi Germany.

 In Gaza there is a British War Cemetery for the fallen of the Great War which Grafton Maggs visited in 1946 to take photos of graves for families in Wales.
 There is also a Canadian activist's blog entry with many photos and details about the Gaza cemetery.